Maybe (The Chantels song)

 "Maybe" is a song with words and music originally credited to End Records owner George Goldner and "Casey".
 The co-writing credit was later transferred to Richard Barrett.
 Arlene Smith, lead singer of the Chantels, is believed to be an uncredited co-writer.
 The song was first recorded by the Chantels on October 16, 1957, in a doo-wop style with Barrett playing piano, and released in December 1957.
 It climbed the charts in January 1958, reaching No. 15 in the Billboard Hot 100 and No. 2 in the Billboard R&B chart.
 It was subsequently described as "arguably, the first true glimmering of the girl group sound".
 Rolling Stone ranked it No. 199 on its list of The 500 Greatest Songs of All Time.
 It was also included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

 Billboard named the song No. 60 on its list of 100 Greatest Girl Group Songs of All Time.

+The song was also covered by the Three Degrees in 1966, Janis Joplin on her I Got Dem Ol' Kozmic Blues Again Mama! album in 1969, and again by the Three Degrees in 1970.

+Miguel Matute Project recorded a version in 2019 with Monica Mayen on vocals, included in the album Desde Adentro y Otros Asuntos.

+Album appearances

+The original Chantels recording was included on the 1963 compilation album Golden Goodies Vol. 3 (Roulette R-25218).
+The song also appears on the 1973 compilation Rock 'N' Soul 1958 (ABCX-1958), and on the 1975 compilation More American Graffiti (MCA2-8007).